 - Learn About Crystallization by Making Homemade Rock Candy (via YummyMummyClub)

 A Special Thanks to Penn College School of Business & Hospitality

-I left my visit at Penn College feeling overwhelmed with new friends’ kindness, a new excitement for all things culinary, and a confidence in endorsing their School of Business and Hospitality.
+I left my visit to Penn College feeling overwhelmed with new friends’ kindness, new excitement for all things culinary, and confidence in endorsing their School of Business and Hospitality.
 Whether you’re interested in pursuing a new career for yourself or advising your children for their future, consider Pennsylvania College of Technology for a “degree that works.”
-From Bachelor’s Degrees (i.e. Culinary Arts & Systems, Marketing) to Associate’s Degrees (i.e. Baking & Partry Arts, Hospitality Management, Culinary Arts Technology) to Competency Credentials (i.e. Dining Room Service, Professional Cooking), you’re sure to find an education perfect for preparation in the Hospitality Industry.
-And their on-site casual fine dining restaurant, Le Jeune Chef, offers hands-on real-world experience that can’t be matched.
+From Bachelor’s Degrees (i.e. Culinary Arts & Systems, Marketing) to Associate’s Degrees (i.e. Baking & Pastry Arts, Hospitality Management, Culinary Arts Technology) to Competency Credentials (i.e. Dining Room Service, Professional Cooking), you’re sure to find an education perfect for preparation in the Hospitality Industry.
+And their on-site casual fine dining restaurant, Le Jeune Chef, offers a hands-on real-world experience that can’t be matched.